 You can enjoy a traditional favorite, Montreal smoked meat, at the flagship store for this local fast food delicacy, Schwartz's, which will be open on Christmas Day with hot smoked meat available from 11 a.m. to 5 p.m.
 Schwartz's is known for its smokey, sweet-meets-salty sandwiches stacked with a dozen or more slices, prepared in a distinctively Montreal style.

-Charcuterie is the standout at Hambar Restaurant in Old Montreal, which will be open from 11 a.m. to midnight on Christmas Eve and Day in 2019.
+Charcuterie is the standout at Hambar Restaurant in Old Montreal, which will be open from 11 a.m. to midnight on Christmas Eve and Day.
 Hambar typically serves up a special holiday brunch both days from 11 a.m. to 3 p.m. that features the charcuterie bar's signature scallops, the Hamburger Hambar, and beef tartare with spicy mayo, fried quinoa, and fries.
 Reservations are recommended, especially during brunch, since seating at this hip spot is limited.

 If you're a fan of jazz music, try a holiday meal featuring a live jazz performance on Christmas Day at Modavie in the Ville-Marie neighborhood of Montreal.
 Enjoy a specialty lamb from a table on the top floor with a view of the musicians or even book a special holiday party in the private room for up to 85 friends and family members.
 On Christmas Day, the full menu will be available until midnight, but reservations are highly recommended as seating is limited during the busy Christmas season.